 Middle 50% for Admitted Students 27-31

-• Essay-In a pool of 34,000 applications the essay is the most personal component.
+: In evaluating a pool of 36,111 applications, our committee views the essay as the most personal component.
 As a writing sample it serves many purposes in the review process:

 o Who You Are.
 The essay provides insight into the applicant as a person and should be self-reflective and have a clear voice.
 We want to get to know you better and determine if you are a good match for our community.

-• Letters of Recommendation-We only require one academic letter.
-We typically would like it to be from a counselor or teacher who knows you well and can provide us information and in some cases context about you and your high school career.
-Additional letters of support may be supplied but please only send those that will give us a different dimension of who you are and add perspective to your overall application.
-Remember when choosing which documents to submit you should remember quality and not quantity is what is important.
+• Letters of Recommendation: We only require one academic letter.
+We would like it to be from a counselor or teacher who knows you well and can provide us information and in some cases context about you and your high school career.
+Additional letters of support may be supplied but please only send those that will give us a different dimension concerning who you are and add perspective to your overall application.
+Remember, when choosing which documents to submit, quality and not quantity, is what is important.

-• Extra and Co-Curricular Activities- This list will be different for every student and that is our expectation.
+• Extra and Co-Curricular Activities: This list will be different for every student (that is our expectation!).
 Your activities, both in and out of school, should be a reflection of you, your interests and your goals.
 What is important to us is consistency of involvement and whenever possible an increasing level of commitment and leadership.
 Service is always a plus.